kvannotten/bashelicious/README.md

 1. Modified CDPATH, so you can do cd DIRECTORY_IN_HOME_FOLDER anywhere
 2. Colored the man pages
 3. Modified some bash settings: ignore case, turn off the bell sound, single tab completion
-4. Changed the prompt to have colors + include the git branch you are currently working in, if you are in a git repository directory
+4. Changed the prompt include username and path + the git branch you are currently working in, if you are in a git repository directory

 ## Credits